sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_root_account.md

 # How does OIDC work
 OIDC enables us to request a short-lived access token directly from AWS.
-We just have to trust relationship that controls which workflows are able to request the access tokens.
+We just have to create trust relationship that controls which workflows are able to request the access tokens.

 - No need to duplicate AWS credentials as long-lived GitHub secrets.
 - Since we are using a short-lived access token that is only valid for a single